tomosheighway/cryptoProject/README.md

 Check your in the virtual environment symbolised by the (env) at the start then run the following command to install requirements. “pip install -r requirements.txt”
  ![image](https://user-images.githubusercontent.com/40778852/235377878-4f1a65db-3d88-4776-9eaa-a0738b021498.png)

-Then run the server with the command “py manage.py runserver“
+Then run the server with the command “python manage.py runserver“

 ![image](https://user-images.githubusercontent.com/40778852/235377880-7c61d6c2-2abe-48fa-a922-c97b4d0a7dec.png)